 Because of this, the pronouns in prose will be consistent, or crystalized.
 A story that begins in the third person will remain in the third person, unless there is a clear shift in the story’s time and format.

 For example, the novel In the Time of the Butterflies by Julia Alvarez is told from four different perspectives, and each perspective has a different frame of reference.
 One character’s story is told using first person point of view diary entries; another character is written strictly in the third person limited.
 Although the pronouns change, they change per chapter, not just randomly.
 The novel makes clear who is narrating and when the event they are narrating occurred.

 There are, of course, notable exceptions to this rule.
 William Faulkner, for one, was famous for experimenting with narratology.

 For example, Faulkner’s novel The Sound and the Fury is told from four different perspectives.
 Quentin’s story, the second part of the novel, jumps between different points of view, due to its stream of conscious narrative.
-The present is told in the first person, but some of Quentin’s thoughts are in the second or third person, depending on whom he’s thinking towards.
+The present is told in the first person, but some of Quentin’s thoughts are in the second or third person point of view, depending on whom he’s thinking towards.

 Thus, in some parts of The Sound and the Fury, Faulkner uses fluid pronouns—a narrative tactic much more common in poetry.

 Poems can switch between first, second, and third person pronouns much more fluidly, though of course these pronoun shifts must be meaningful.
-Poets from the Modernist Era were especially likely to experiment with narratology, such as T. S. Eliot’s “The Wasteland.”
+Poets from the Modernist Era were especially likely to experiment with narratology, such as T. S. Eliot and his poem “The Waste Land.”